~/blog

 As a Move security researcher, I need to understand ZK proofs deeply — not just what they do, but how they work under the hood.
 Week 1 of my ZK learning journey at the Rare Skills ZK Bootcamp.

-read moreThe Move Bug That Would Have Bricked AAVE on Aptos Before Day One
+read moreThe Move Bug That Would Have Bricked Aave on Aptos Before Day One

 read moreHow to Win a Public Contest: Lessons from 6× Top 3 Finishes